blurred-machine/Web-Development-final-project-2017-/README.md

    > Ask product's related queries

-   > Change password to a new one
+   > Change password to a new one.

-NOTE: Still there exists some small modifications to be done in the website, and a some more upgradations.